 "Music in live performance is one of our most powerful tools — it touches people directly and transcends ideologies"

-Described as “A dynamic performer…. with a sensitive, natural gesture and musical phrasing, a clear command of orchestral forces” and “an extraordinary, talented conductor”, Maria Mercedes Diaz Garcia has broad experience with baroque and romantic repertoire and is a strong advocate of new music, having performed many premieres.
-Her performance has been described as “nothing shy of brilliant”.
+Described as ‘a rising star’ and ‘a dynamic performer…. with a sensitive, natural gesture and musical phrasing, a clear command of orchestral forces’ Dr. Maria Mercedes Diaz Garcia is a strong advocate of new music, having performed many premieres.